nuls-io/devsite/docs/Guide/g_create_node.md

 /home/nuls
 nuls@antares:~>
  ```
-Depending on the platform and test/mainnet you are using, download latest version of  'Linux Node Wallet' or 'Windows Node Wallet' from    https://github.com/nuls-io/nuls-v2/releases
+Download the latest version of  'Linux Node Wallet' or 'Windows Node Wallet' from [GitHub](https://github.com/nuls-io/nuls-v2/releases).

-Here is a linux example:
+There is more than one way to download, here is a linux example:

  ```
 nuls@antares:~> wget -c http://nuls-usa-west.oss-us-west-1.aliyuncs.com/2.1/NULS_Wallet_linux64_v2.1.0_beta.tar.gz